sobotamatthew-a11y/Forest_loss_impact_catchment_water_cycling/README.md

 ## Workflow
-1. Identify forest-loss years for each catchment *(performed in QGIS)
+1. Identify forest-loss years for each catchment
+   * (performed in QGIS)

-2. Caclculate RB Index and Evaporative Index
+2. Calculate RB Index and Evaporative Index
    * NetCDF_data_grab_US.R
      - R script that loads .nc files containing precipitation and streamflow data for each catchment from CARAVAN database.
 The script loops through all CARAVAN US catchments and calculates RB-index and evaporative index before and after forest loss years.
 The .csv list of forest loss years from Hansen et al. 2013 was generated separately in QGIS.